cppalliance/cppalliance.github.io/_posts/2026-07-01-Joaquins2026Q2Update.md

 recent changes in libc++ v22 broke this library.
 These changes are related to the fact that non-heterogeneous lookup for associative containers is poorly specified in the C++ standard.
-I filed a [LWG issue](https://cplusplus.github.io/LWG/issue4572) and defended a resolution with the LWEG that was consistent with the original semantic assumptions of Boost.ICL, but this resolution was not accepted (Brno, May 10).
+I filed a [LWG issue](https://cplusplus.github.io/LWG/issue4572) and defended a resolution with the LEWG that was consistent with the original semantic assumptions of Boost.ICL, but this resolution was not accepted (Brno, May 10).
 There was a fix on hold ([PR#54](https://github.com/boostorg/icl/pull/54)) pending acceptance from ICL's maintainer, but he's been unavailable and in the end I requested